School Safety Resource

 The Texas School Safety Center at Texas State University serves as a central location for school safety information and provides schools with research, training, and technical assistance to reduce youth violence and promote safety in Texas.

 - List of School Safety Recommendations to address before start of the 2018-2019 school year (PDF)

 - Civilian Response to Active Shooter Events (CRASE) Training

 - Standard Response Protocol/Standard Reunification Method Certified Trainer Workshops

 - Threat Assessment Management Workshops

-- Texas Commission on Law Enforcement (TCOLE) – For information on School Marshal training: http://tcole.texas.gov/content/school-marshals
+- Texas Commission on Law Enforcement (TCOLE) – More information on School Marshal training

-- Advanced Law Enforcement Rapid Response Training (ALERRT) – For information on active shooter training:
+- Advanced Law Enforcement Rapid Response Training (ALERRT) – More information on active shooter training

 Information for School Districts on the Zika Virus

 Information on how Texas schools can assist in preventing the transmission of the Zika virus.